aamirazad/tigertutoringtool/content/biochemistry.md

 ## Vocab

+Cohesion/Adhesion
-* **What is Cohesion/Adhesion?** Chohesion is the attraction between molecules of the same substance.
-Adhesion is attraction of molecules of diffrent substances.
+: Cohesion is the attraction of molecules of the same substance.
+How to remember Cohesion?: Use a story: I and my COmpanion are the same.
+The “CO” in Cohesion is the same as the “CO” in Companion.

+Adhesion
+: Adhesion is the attraction of molecules of different substances.
+Way to remember Adhesions?: I use ADhesive tape.
+You usually use tape to attach two different things together.
+Another example is: water sticking to a window.
+The water is sticking to the glass, these are two different substances attracted to each other.

+Van der Waals force
-* **What is Van der Waals force?** There is a slight attraction between oppositly charged regions of atrracion.
-Think gecko
+: Van der Waals force is the slight attraction that develops between oppositly charged regions of molecules.
+How to remember Van der Waals force: Two oppositly charged molecules attract to each other, like a magnet. (+ and –) The more molecules that are close to each other, the more Van der Waals force

 * **What is the polar covalent bond?** Two atoms are sharing electrons.
 They are pulling on that electron equally